The night of January 9th

 She couldn’t keep her astonishment out of her voice.
 “Did they actually say that?”

 “Uh, wait a second.”

 She put him on hold.
-She knelt in front of her couch and began pounding it with her fists, cursing and crying.
+She knelt in front of the couch and began pounding it with her fists, cursing and crying.
 Get out of my life, you fucking bastards!

 Megan came to the door.
 “Adrienne?
 Are you okay?”

-When she was able to sit up and wipe her eyes, Marshall’s call was still blinking on the phone.
+When she was able to sit up and wipe her tears, Marshall’s call was still blinking on the phone.

 “Think about it, Adrienne,” he said, trying a calmer approach.
-“This is the best thing to happen to you since Men Are Dogs.
+“This is the best thing we got since Men Are Dogs.
 If you go in, do a rewrite, and save the day, it’ll improve your brand.”

 “I have directed three films, y’know.”

 “You’re only as hot as your last film.
 You know that.”

 “Then why is it that his last film bombed two years ago and he’s already making a new one.”
 Marshall kept quiet.
 “Just tell them ‘no’.”